About Bipolar Advantage

 Tom Wootton started Bipolar Advantage in 2003 because the results being offered for his bipolar condition were unacceptable.
 What started as small gatherings of local bipolar sufferers grew into an international online program that has helped thousands achieve a better life.

-A recent study concluded that out of the 10 most followed sources of information, Bipolar Advantage is the only one producing results worth talking about.
+A recent study concluded that out of the 10 most followed sources of information, Bipolar Advantage is the only one producing results the source felt was worth talking about.
 While other methods focus on trying to create remission (which has been proven to not work), the Bipolar Advantage focus is on learning how to thrive DURING manic and depressive episodes.
 Those who achieve remission inevitably end up in crisis the next time it happens.
 Those who learn to thrive never have to worry about their next episode again.

 We have many educational programs available, but the first step is our Bipolar IN Order online program.
 It has consistently created better results than any other treatment option.